fixedtire/shell_cheatsheets/README.md

 ## Quick-Start

+Available cheat-sheets for:

+- CLI-Commands
+- GitHub Text Formatting
+- Git/GitHub Commands
+- VS Code Shortcuts/CLI Commands

-What you'll be able to do:
+What you'll be able to do with it:

-_example1_
+_type into terminal:_

 ```
 showtips
 ```

-displays to console:
+example Output:

 ```
 ls                      display files and subdirectories in the directory